pivotal-cf/om/docs/disable-product-verifiers/README.md

   -h, --help                   Show this help message

 [disable-product-verifiers command options]
-      -c, --product-name=      the name of the product -t, --type=              verifier types to disable
+      -n, --product-name=      the name of the product -t, --type=              verifier types to disable
 ```